An approach to involve stakeholders in accompanying a (research) project.

 Thought styles are bridged by the repeated personal exchange on an equal footing.
 In particular social interactions within the multi-stakeholder discussion group, as well as an openly designed exchange process which regards all stakeholders as experts will help.
-Participants wil learn about knowledge demands, interests and context conditions, but also about their concerns, values, emotions, and daily routines of the others.
+Participants will learn about knowledge demands, interests and context conditions, but also about the concerns, values, emotions, and daily routines of the others.
 This mutual learning provides a sound basis to align the project plan in a way that it is beneficial to all.

 What’s the output/outcome?

 The output is a research question and research plan adapted to the perspectives of the stakeholders.
 The outcome is a better understanding of the different interests, expectations and positions as well as an appreciation of system, target and transformation knowledge, and different skills as well as experiential knowledge (Fry/Thieme 2019).
 Participants gain trust and respect for different perspectives.
 They may develop ownership for the project’s main topic.

 The participants represent a specific group of stakeholders from science and practice.
 The project leader initiates the process and participates as a stakeholder (of academia).
 The facilitator acts as 'guard' of the process and not as an expert on the research topic.

 What do I need to prepare?

 The project leader identifies a facilitator who has the skills to act as an intermediary between the different stakeholders.
 Together they choose a suitable meeting place for the first meeting.
 It should be related to the topic and meaningful to all stakeholders.
 Visualisation of the inputs and outputs may be planned in advance.

 It does not make sense to use this method when the research question addresses system knowledge only, the issues are not contested, the level of actor diversity is low and actors’ interests and existing collaborations between actors are small (see Schneider and Buser 2018).